History of Our Food Banks

 In June of 1982 a committee of Rapid City business and social program leaders explored setting up a non-profit “Food Bank” that would distribute primarily donated food to agencies serving needy people.
 At that time 46 food banks were operating in larger cities across the country.
 In 1983, Alyce McKay, Eleanor Frost and Linda Lea Viken formed a non-profit corporation named Black Hills Regional Food Bank, Inc. With a humble beginning, the Black Hills Regional Food Bank initially distributed food out of a garage.
 By December of 1983, the Food Bank had moved to the National Guard Camp.

 Although the Food Bank relocated several times over the years, its mission of service always remained consistent.
-Finally, in December of 1995 the Food Bank bought a 14,000 square foot facility at 814 N. Maple Ave., where it has remained for 15 years.
+Finally, in December of 1995 the Food Bank bought a 14,000 square foot facility at 814 N. Maple Ave., where it remained for 19 years.
 By 1995, the Food Bank was distributing 1,344,539 pounds of food and served 150 agencies.